Summary of Significant Accounting Policies

 Costs incurred related to software developed for internal use are capitalized and amortized, generally over three years.

-The Company capitalizes interest on borrowed funds during the construction of certain property and equipment.
-The Company capitalized $2.4 million, $4.2 million and $2.3 million of interest costs in the years ended February 1, 2020, February 2, 2019 and February 3, 2018, respectively.
+We capitalize interest on borrowed funds during the construction of certain property and equipment.
+We capitalized $3.2 million, $2.4 million and $4.2 million of interest costs in the years ended January 30, 2021, February 1, 2020 and February 2, 2019, respectively.

 Insurance Reserves and Restricted Cash

-The Company utilizes a combination of insurance and self-insurance programs, including a wholly-owned captive insurance entity, to provide for the potential liabilities for certain risks, including workers’ compensation, general liability and automobile liability.
-Liabilities associated with the risks that are retained by the Company are not discounted and are estimated, in part, by considering claims experience, exposure and severity factors and other actuarial assumptions.
+We utilize a combination of insurance and self-insurance programs, including a wholly-owned captive insurance entity, to provide for the potential liabilities for certain risks, including workers’ compensation, general liability and automobile liability.
+Liabilities associated with the risks that are retained by us are not discounted and are estimated, in part, by considering claims experience, exposure and severity factors and other actuarial assumptions.

-Related to its insurance programs, the Company also maintains certain cash balances, which are held in trust and restricted as to withdrawal or use.
+We also maintain certain cash balances related to our insurance programs, which are held in trust and restricted as to withdrawal or use.

-The Company has real estate leases that typically include payments related to non-lease components, such as common area maintenance, as well as payments for real estate taxes and insurance which are not considered components of the lease.
+We have real estate leases that typically include payments related to non-lease components, such as common area maintenance, as well as payments for real estate taxes and insurance which are not considered components of the lease.
 These payments are generally variable and based on actual costs incurred by the lessor.
 These costs are expensed as incurred as variable lease costs and excluded for the purpose of calculating the right-of-use asset and lease liability.
 A smaller number of real estate leases contain fixed payments for common area maintenance, real estate taxes and insurance.
 These fixed payments are considered part of the lease payment and included in the right-of-use asset and lease liability.
-In addition, certain of the Company’s lease agreements include rental payments based on a percentage of retail sales over contractual levels and others include rental payments adjusted periodically for inflation.
+In addition, certain of our lease agreements include rental payments based on a percentage of retail sales over contractual levels and others include rental payments adjusted periodically for inflation.
 These payments are expensed as incurred as variable lease costs.
-The Company’s lease agreements do not contain any material residual value guarantees or material restrictive financial covenants.
+Our lease agreements do not contain any material residual value guarantees or material restrictive financial covenants.

-Favorable and unfavorable lease rights, net include purchased leases with terms which were either favorable or unfavorable as compared to prevailing market rates at the date of acquisition.
-Purchased leases are amortized over the remaining lease terms, including, in some cases, an assumed renewal.
-As discussed in this Note 1 under the captions “Lease Accounting” and “Recent Accounting Pronouncements” upon the adoption of ASC 842, “Leases (Topic 842),” these favorable and unfavorable lease rights, net were subsumed into the Operating lease right-of-use assets, where they continue to be amortized over the remaining lease terms.
-Amortization expense, net of $52.9 million, $65.4 million and $69.2 million was recognized in “Selling, general and administrative expenses” in 2019, 2018 and 2017, respectively, related to these lease rights.
+Purchased leases with terms which were either favorable or unfavorable as compared to prevailing market rates at the date of acquisition are amortized over the remaining lease terms, including, in some cases, an assumed renewal.
+Amortization expense, net of $48.1 million, $52.9 million and $65.4 million was recognized in “Selling, general and administrative expenses” in 2020, 2019 and 2018, respectively, related to these lease rights.

 Impairment of Long-Lived Assets and Long-Lived Assets to be Disposed of

-The Company reviews its long-lived assets and certain identifiable intangible assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+We review our long-lived assets and certain identifiable intangible assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by comparing the carrying amount of an asset to future net undiscounted cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured as the amount by which the carrying amount of the assets exceeds the fair value of the assets based on discounted cash flows or other readily available evidence of fair value, if any.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value less costs to sell.
-In fiscal 2019, 2018 and 2017, the Company recorded charges of $9.1 million, $13.0 million and $5.6 million, respectively, to write down certain assets, including $8.5 million in fiscal 2019 to write down Operating lease right-of-use assets.
+In fiscal 2020, 2019 and 2018, we recorded charges of $4.6 million, $9.1 million and $13.0 million, respectively, to write down certain assets, including $3.8 million and $8.5 million in fiscal 2020 and fiscal 2019, respectively, to write down Operating lease right-of-use assets.
 These charges are recorded as a component of “Selling, general and administrative expenses” in the accompanying consolidated statements of operations.

 Goodwill and Nonamortizing Intangible Assets

-The Company's reporting units are determined in accordance with the provisions of ASC 350, “Intangibles - Goodwill and Other (Topic 350).”
-The Company performs its annual impairment testing of goodwill and nonamortizing intangible assets during the fourth quarter of each year.
+Our reporting units are determined in accordance with the provisions of ASC Topic 350, “Intangibles - Goodwill and Other.”
+We perform our annual impairment testing of goodwill and nonamortizing intangible assets during the fourth quarter of each year.
 Refer to Note 3 for additional information on the results of the impairment tests.

 Cost of Sales

-The Company receives vendor support in the form of cash payments or allowances through a variety of reimbursements such as purchase discounts, cooperative advertising, markdowns, scandowns and volume rebates.
-The Company has agreements with vendors setting forth the specific conditions for each allowance or payment.
-The Company either recognizes the allowance as a reduction of current costs or defers the payment over the period the related merchandise is sold.
+We receive vendor support in the form of cash payments or allowances through a variety of reimbursements such as purchase discounts, cooperative advertising, markdowns, scandowns and volume rebates.
+We have agreements with vendors setting forth the specific conditions for each allowance or payment.
+We either recognize the allowance as a reduction of current costs or defer the payment over the period the related merchandise is sold.
 If the payment is a reimbursement for costs incurred, it is offset against those related costs; otherwise, it is treated as a reduction to the cost of merchandise.

-The Company expenses pre-opening costs for new, expanded, relocated and re-bannered stores, as incurred.
+We expense pre-opening costs for new, expanded, relocated and re-bannered stores and for distribution centers, as incurred.

-The Company expenses advertising costs as they are incurred and they are included in “Selling, general and administrative expenses” within the accompanying consolidated statements of operations.
-Advertising costs, net of co-op recoveries from vendors, approximated $102.9 million, $99.9 million and $106.3 million in fiscal 2019, 2018 and 2017, respectively.
+We expense advertising costs as they are incurred and they are included in “Selling, general and administrative expenses” within the accompanying consolidated statements of operations.
+Advertising costs, net of co-op recoveries from vendors, were $80.8 million, $102.9 million and $99.9 million in fiscal 2020, 2019 and 2018, respectively.

 Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date of such change.

-The Company recognizes a financial statement benefit for a tax position if it determines that it is more likely than not that the position will be sustained upon examination.
+We recognize a financial statement benefit for a tax position if we determine that it is more likely than not that the position will be sustained upon examination.

-The Company includes interest and penalties in the provision for income tax expense and income taxes payable.
-The Company does not provide for any penalties associated with tax contingencies unless they are considered probable of assessment.
+We include interest and penalties in the provision for income tax expense and income taxes payable.
+We do not provide for any penalties associated with tax contingencies unless they are considered probable of assessment.

-The Company recognizes expense for all share-based payments to employees and non-employee directors based on their fair values.
-Total stock-based compensation expense for 2019, 2018 and 2017 was $61.4 million, $63.3 million and $65.8 million, respectively.
+We recognize expense for all share-based payments to employees and non-employee directors based on their fair values.
+Total stock-based compensation expense for 2020, 2019 and 2018 was $83.9 million, $61.4 million and $63.3 million, respectively.

-The Company recognizes expense related to the fair value of restricted stock units (RSUs) and stock options over the requisite service period on a straight-line basis or a shorter period based on the retirement eligibility of the grantee.
-The fair value of RSUs is determined using the closing price of the Company’s common stock on the date of grant.
+We recognize expense related to the fair value of restricted stock units (RSUs) and stock options over the requisite service period on a straight-line basis or a shorter period based on the retirement eligibility of the grantee.
+The fair value of RSUs is determined using the closing price of our common stock on the date of grant.
 The fair value of stock option grants is estimated on the date of grant using the Black-Scholes option pricing model.
-The Company accounts for forfeitures when they occur.
+We account for forfeitures when they occur.

 Net Income (Loss) Per Share